srijan-paul/blog/11ty/gsoc.md

     return a + b;
 }

-// This is the function exposed to as a part of the Pallene module.
+// This is the function exposed as a part of the Pallene module 'm'.
 // function m.add(a, b)
 int add_lua(lua_State *L) {
     StackValue *base = L->ci->func; // [1]